EmergentSystemLabStudent/SpCoSLAM/README.md

 This repository includes the source codes used for the experiments in our paper on IROS 2017.

 【Other repositories】
- [SpCoSLAM_Lets](https://github.com/EmergentSystemLabStudent/SpCoSLAM_Lets): Wrapper of SpCoSLAM for mobile robots (Recommended)
+ [NEW!]
+[SpCoSLAM 2.0](https://github.com/a-taniguchi/SpCoSLAM2): An Improved and Scalable Online Learning of Spatial Concepts and Language Models with Mapping (Implementation for new version of online learning algorithm)
- [SpCoSLAM 2.0](https://github.com/a-taniguchi/SpCoSLAM2): An Improved and Scalable Online Learning of Spatial Concepts and Language Models with Mapping (New version of online learning algorithm)
+ [SpCoSLAM_Lets](https://github.com/EmergentSystemLabStudent/SpCoSLAM_Lets): Wrapper of SpCoSLAM for mobile robots in ROS
  [SpCoSLAM_evaluation](https://github.com/a-taniguchi/SpCoSLAM_evaluation): The codes for the evaluation or the visualization in our paper

 ## Abstract of SpCoSLAM